 When Angie and Devin were still in school, they would take a day off from school for a “baking day” with the school’s and teachers’ blessing while Mom and Grandma took a day off from work.
 Baking day is now at least two days and is more complicated to arrange with grown kids and limited vacation time, but somehow they still manage to make it work and keep the tradition going.

-You might think the recipient list has grown smaller now that Devin and Angie are grown and Grandma is retired, but that doesn’t seemingredients to be the case.
+You might think the recipient list has grown smaller now that Devin and Angie are grown and Grandma is retired, but that doesn’t seem to be the case.
 There are family members, friends, new co-workers, neighbors, old teachers, and everyone you can imagine.
 The number of batches of goodies just gets bigger each year.
 The budget for these “thrifty” gifts continues to grow too.
 They estimated $400 in ingredients for this year’s baking.
 The factory has grown so big that Devin has actually put together an extensive spreadsheet of ingredients, so they can more easily calculate how much to buy.

 A few weeks ago, I received permission to join in on one of the baking days in order to write this post and was informed that I was welcome to come but that I would “be put to work.”
 The traditional initiation to participate in baking day includes having to roll peanut butter balls.
 The kitchen was full of slightly evil laughter as they mentioned friends and previous significant others who had been “trapped in the corner.”
 Rolling peanut butter balls doesn’t sound like a hard task until you realize the quantity you are dealing with and the quality control measures.
 The balls must be rolled by hand (no cookie scoops for these people), they must be uniform, and they must be very small for the best dipping and for the best chocolate to peanut butter ratio.
 Peanut butter balls that are too large get dubbed, “Shrek Balls,” a disgrace for sure.
 The visiting “guest” is placed into a back corner of a tiny “two butt” kitchen filled with people who are busily making multiple things at once.
 During my visit, the back corner was occupied by Aunt Cindy, so I was mostly off the hook and only rolled a few balls for the sake of tradition.